glastones/Crystal-Filter-Design/README.md

 In this program you must enter the center frequency , span and motional capacitance.
 If you do not know it you could use a value from 1 to 9 fF.
 Form that value the algorithm calculate the spot size which need to be used so the Static capacitance occurs.

+Happy news for eveyone which may interesting.
+I manage to add more design to the program in 19/06/2023.
+Those are in Version 2 The problem is i haven't implement the print function which is not working yet.

 Thoughts about improvements.

 The program is open source and all could be able to play with the code.
-Because I am not a professional programmer I could not manage the code.
+Because I am not a professional programmer I could not manage the code (too many units and code pure documentation).
 So I do not know when I could made an update.
 The program calculate all values of the crystals.
 So If you have the actually crystal parameters you could not used them because there are not such options yet.
 I think that could be easy for example for someone to make a unit which could take as inputs the crystal parameters and could calculate with high accuracy the filter.
 Also higher order of crystal filter could be made by cascade the existing filters.
 Because I am a bit lazy I copied a lot of times the same code.
 So a huge improvement in size and performance could be made by optimize the code.
 Another think is the crystal cutting.
 The current algorithm suppose that the crystal has been order with X-Axis cut ant the angle is 35.25degrees which is the most common.